show981111/algorithms/newNote.md

 -   Priority Queue : YES dups, Insert/Delete -> O(logn) (For adjusting HEAP)
 -   Ordered Set/map : NO dups, Insert/Delete -> O(logn) (Internally using balanced Tree)

+## Topological Sort

+When should we use this? : When we want to find the **_ORDERING_**, usually when we have the restriction in how to deploy some items, and want to know the **_Sequence under that restriction_**! ex) Graph > 210

+-   DFS
+    Naturally topSort because we visit nodes sequentially.
+We need to push those nodes to stack after we visited all neighbors (push nodes after it reaches the end and come back).
+To detect cycle, we need to check if we visit the nodes on the path(trace) again => use Trace array or different mark for visited arr
+-   BFS
+    Using an Indegree.
+Put nodes with 0 indegrees to the queue, delete them and update indegree, and repeat!

 ## ETC

 A.Floyd's cycle detection algorithm (Two pointers)